Dark Mode

 Planning To Get Married To A US Citizen?
 Contact Spar & Bernstein

-With five decades of experience in immigration, including reuniting spouses in the U.S., The Law Offices of Spar & Bernstein will be your trusted legal partner if you are marrying a U.S. citizen.
+With six decades of experience in immigration, including reuniting spouses in the U.S., The Law Offices of Spar & Bernstein will be your trusted legal partner if you are marrying a U.S. citizen.

-Based on thorough research of your case, our experienced and compassionate immigration team will:
+Based on thorough research of your case, our team of experienced and compassionate immigration lawyers will:

 FAQs About Marrying A US Citizen